pbhavesh2807/Reataurant_management_system/README.md

 ## Restaurant_management_system
-This is GUI Based Restaurant mangement system.
+This is GUI Based Restaurant Mangement system.
 Implemented in Python.